Josephine Bahn Obituary (2020) - Florida Times-Union

 BAHN

-Josephine Rhodes Bahn age 80, passed away peacefully November 2, 2020 at her home in Jacksonville, FL.
+Josephine Rhodes Bahn age 80, passed away peacefully on November 2, 2020, at her home in Jacksonville, FL.
 Her daughters Betsy Bahn (spouse David Maddox and son Alex Bahn) and Katie Bahn (daughters Tess DePotter and Courtney DePotter) were at her side.
-In addition to her daughters, son-in-law and grandchildren, Jo is survived by her sister Isabel Rhodes, nephew Jim Beall and family, niece Cindy Beall Eubank and family, numerous cousins and extended family across the country and abroad.
+In addition to her daughters, son-in-law, and grandchildren, Jo is survived by her sister Isabel Rhodes (predeceased by her beloved spouse James L. Beall), nephew Jim Beall and family, niece Cindy Beall Eubank and family, numerous cousins and extended family across the country and abroad.
 She was preceded in death by her beloved husband, David J. Bahn, to whom she had been married for 55 years at the time of his passing in 2019.

-Jo was born in December 4, 1939 in Atlanta GA to A. Warren Rhodes and Dora Bowden Rhodes.
+Jo was born on December 4, 1939, in Atlanta, GA to A. Warren Rhodes and Dora Bowden Rhodes.
 She graduated with honors from Westminster Academy in Atlanta and attended Middlebury College in Middlebury VT.
 It was at Middlebury that she met the love of her life, fellow student, Dave Bahn.
 They married in Atlanta in August 1963 following her graduation from Middlebury.
-Their journey together took them to Albany NY, Atlanta, Louisville KY and finally to Jacksonville in 1984.
+Their journey together took them to Albany, NY, Atlanta, Louisville, KY, and finally to Jacksonville in 1984.

 At the request of Jo and Dave, a memorial service and interment of their ashes will be held at a later date.